thomaslagies/homeassistant/README.md

 ## Laundry

 Since our washing machine is in the basement, I can not connect a sensor to it.
-For this I we set a timer via wallmote, which notifies us when the laundry is done.
+For this we set a timer via wallmote, which notifies us when the laundry is done.

 ## Lighting